 This is a Russian search engine with a large share of the local country market, but is also available in English.
 The search results have a clean interface with many similar features to Google, although it looks slightly dated.

-If you’d like to know more about these other search engines and how you might attract more visits from them, please get in touch.
+If you’d like to know more about these other search engines and how you might attract more visits from them, please ask us about our search engine marketing management.